phitlin/getting_cleaning_data/CodeBook.md

 For FEATURES data, I only imported rows with mean or std to simplify data.
-Loaded train data, then test data, and merged the two on SUBJECT and ACTIVITY
+Loaded train data, then test data, and merged the two on SUBJECT and ACTIVITY Final data are sorted by subject first then activity